Uplands Enterprise Trust (UET) is a Swindon based charity that helps young people with SEND to help themselves.

 Our Skills for Life provision is based at the Community Enterprise Centre in Penhill.

 Launched in 2014 at our Community Enterprise Centre in Penhill, Skills for Life offers an engaging and varied day facility.
 The CEC offers a wonderful catering kitchen, a garden which is also home to our rabbit Jessie, sensory room and function room for group activities.
 Life Skills are encouraged so shopping for catering supplies along with the cooking and cleaning up is as part of the day as using the washing machine.
 Relaxation with the help of sensory sessions are as popular as the up- beat discos and age appropriate craft activities.

 Autumn 2019 was the beginning of a new provision for UET - Skills for Work.
 We recognised that not everyone was ready for a work place after education and not all were suited to the Skills for Life offer and so Skills for Work was launched to provide tailored work skills.
 The provision offers training in electrical testing (PAT), online selling, administrating, caring, catering, logistics, recycling, horticulture, customer service and lots more.
 The young people receive interview and CV support and have the opportunity to aim for volunteer, paid employment or self-employed roles.

 Saturday clubs have always been a popular feature of UET.
-We have revamped and relaunched the offer in 2019 to accommodate a Saturday club young people aged 11+ on alternate weekends.
+We have revamped and relaunched the offer in 2019 to accommodate a weekly Saturday club for young people with SEND.